 SOM 101 Understanding Media Content, Ethics and Technology

 PJ 131 Fundamentals of Photography

 One of the following two law classes

 JOUR 301 Press Law & Ethics (junior standing, PS 110, SOM 101 and JOUR 202; or permission)

 BCOM 301 Mass Communication Law & Ethics (PS 110 and BCOM 201 OR permission)

-Or a diversity class approved by an academic advisor. (some courses may have prerequisites)
+Or a diversity class approved by an academic advisor.
+(Courses may have prerequisites.)